devsomya28/devsomya28/README.md

 # Hi 👋 I'm Somya
-### A passionate developer building real-world projects with React, Django & Python
+### A passionate developer building real-world projects with React,  Python

 🧠 **About Me**
 - 💻 Full-stack developer with expertise in React (frontend) and Django (backend)